When I was a kid growing up in Jordan I learned how to make mint tea from mint in our garden.

-Mint is a lovely herb that can provide a wonderful addition of a unique flavor to food.
+Mint is a lovely herb that can provide a wonderful addition of a unique flavor to tea.

 How to Dry Mint Leaves for Tea

-Either pick or buy fresh mint leaves you can find and give them a good wash in water.
+Either pick or buy fresh mint leaves and give them a good wash in water.

 Dry them well and put them on a baking tray in a single layer.

-Put them in an oven at 200ºF (95ºC) for 2 to 2½ hours until they are completely dried out.
+Put them in an oven at 300ºF (150ºC) for about an hour until they are completely dried out.

 Another method I use is, after washing and drying, I put the mint in a single layer on newspaper and leave to dry.